kemitchell/plain-website-terms-of-service/terms.md

 ## <a id="permission">Your Permission to Use the Website</a>

 Subject to these terms, the company gives you permission to use the website.
-That permission isn't exclusive to you, and you can't transfer it to anyone else.
+You can't transfer it to anyone else.
 Others need to agree to these terms for themselves to use the website.

 ## <a id="conditions">Conditions for Use of the Website</a>